DanMS98/multimodal_pipeline/README.md

 ### 🖼️ Visualizer: LiDAR/Radar → Camera Projection

-Visualizes 3D points from radar/LiDAR on the 2D camera image using `tf_static` and camera intrinsics.
+You can use the visualizer node to check if the sensors are publishing the data in the correct format and correct topics.
+This node visualizes 3D points from radar/LiDAR on the 2D camera image using `tf_static` and camera intrinsics.

 ```bash
 ros2 run sensor_sync visualizer.py